beneverard/jqPagination/README.md

 ## Changelog

+### 1.2.1
+- Fixed: callMethod function was failing to call the desired function

 ### 1.2
 - Fixed: Added fallback for the `console` object methods
 - Improved: Now using `.on()` jQuery event handler